How Xolver works.

 Does Xolver replace robotics middleware or controllers?

-No. Xolver sits at the intelligence boundary between learned perception and physical execution, while existing middleware and control systems remain part of the stack.
+No. Xolver sits at the intelligence boundary between learned perception and physical execution.
+Existing middleware, controllers, PLCs, HMIs, and plant systems remain part of the stack.

 What happens when a model proposes an action that fails enforcement?

 The action is rejected before it reaches the machine.
-The system can halt, log the reason, and escalate rather than turning an invalid proposal into physical behavior.
+The system can halt, log the reason, attach evidence, and escalate rather than turning an invalid proposal into physical behavior.

 Why can't critical physical loops run through the cloud?